Wang-Lin-boop/GeminiMol/README.md

 * 2023-12, our paper has been uploaded to BioRxiv, you can find it [here](https://www.biorxiv.org/content/10.1101/2023.12.14.571629).
 * 2024-01, we have released `PharmProfiler.py`, which facilitates virtual screening and target identification.
 * 2024-03, we have released `PropPredictor.py`, which facilitates the deployment and repurposing of QSAR and ADMET prediction models.
+* 2024-08, our paper was published in [Advanced Science](https://onlinelibrary.wiley.com/doi/10.1002/advs.202403998) after a long peer-review process.

 ## 😫 Limitations